 The study did not show that progressively punitive sanctions, by themselves, had an independent effect on diminishing future criminal behavior.
-Adding treatment services to the progressive sanction scheme, however, significantly reduced recidivism by high-risk offenders who were sentenced for parole violations after Ohio started using the grid.
-Researchers found that the progressive policy led to a better matching of services based on an individual offender's risks and needs — and, they noted, the looming certainty of more restrictive sanctions may also help focus an offender's attention on the benefit of actively participating in treatment.
+Adding treatment services to the progressive sanction scheme, however, significantly reduced recidivism by high-risk individuals who were sentenced for parole violations after Ohio started using the grid.
+Researchers found that the progressive policy led to a better matching of services based on an individual's risks and needs — and, they noted, the looming certainty of more restrictive sanctions may also help focus an individual's attention on the benefit of actively participating in treatment.

 California Goes Digital

 California began using a computer-based parole violation sentencing system in November 2008.
 Called the Parole Violation Decision Making Instrument, it might be considered the next generation of matrix, in that — unlike a two-dimensional grid, such as that used in Ohio — it is computer based.

 Corrections officials first determine the individual's risk score.
 This is calculated using the California Static Risk Assessment, an instrument that predicts the likelihood of reoffending based on criminal history and personal characteristics such as age and sex.